-5 RMG sector is also eligible to take loans under the stimulus package of BDT 30,000 crore, although the mentioned target borrowers of this package were large industry and service sector.
-The package was announced on 5 April 2020 and unlike the first stimulus package, working capital was to be provided at the low interest of 9 per cent (4.5 per cent by the borrower, 4.5 per cent as subsidy by the government).
+&lt;sup>5RMG sector is also eligible to take loans under the stimulus package of BDT 30,000 crore, although the mentioned target borrowers of this package were large industries and service sector.
+The package was announced on 5 April 2020 and unlike the first stimulus package, working capital was to be provided at a low interest of 9 per cent (4.5 per cent by the borrower, 4.5 per cent as subsidy by the government).
 The package will be available for three years; however, a single client will get government-subsidised loans only for one year.
 Moreover, the loan can only be used for running regular business activities, not for paying existing bank debt or expanding business.
 Furthermore, single borrower exposure limit will be applicable for taking loans under the package.
 Along with the banks, the non-bank financial institutions can also provide loan under this package.

-6 If the borrowers fail to repay the loan installment within the deadline, the bank can charge 2 per cent additional interest on the outstanding installments.
+&lt;sup>6If the borrowers fail to repay the loan installment within the deadline, the bank can charge 2 per cent additional interest on the outstanding instalments.